-You can apply to open a dollar account in any licensed commercial banks in Nigeria.
+You can apply to open a domiciliary account in any licensed commercial bank in Nigeria.
 Some of the commercial banks in Nigeria are Zenith Bank, First Bank, Union Bank, Access Bank, Guarantee Trust Bank (UBA), Fidelity Bank, United Bank of Africa (UBA), Ecobank, and First City Monument Bank (FCMB).

 What do I need to Open a Dollar Account in Nigeria?

 To open a Dollar account in Nigeria, you need to have the requirements listed below;